akpdox/akpdox/README.md

 i also match energy so treat me the way you want me to treat you, i also have very bad insomnia + memory as a goldfish so i don't mean to ignore you on purpose but most likely forgot or think that i already responded to you (I'm sorry about it) also please be very patient with me, English is not my first language so i might go quiet because its most likely im trying to understand you or doesn't know how to reply nothing personal

-my love language is being rude so if you're sensible or dislike this just tell me to stop, same goes with jokes, i do make those kms kys and nsfw jokes so tell me to stop if that bother you (again)
+my love language is being rude/mean so if you're sensible or dislike this just tell me to stop, same goes with jokes, i do make those kms kys and nsfw jokes so tell me to stop if that bother you (again)

 im very passionate about my interests and mostly things that not many people know/talk about, ask me about one of the series i watched and ill go on for HOURS